ropensci/webchem/CONTRIBUTING.md

 5. Use utilities in `webchem::utils.R` when possible to keep function style consistent across the package.

 6. Be nice to the resources!
 Minimise interaction with the servers.
 Use appropriate timeouts.
-For web scraping, we recommend the use of the [`polite`](https://cran.r-project.org/web/packages/polite/index.html) package.

 7. Tests go into a separate tests branch and not in the master branch.